adamcataldo/djscrooge/README.md

 DJ Scrooge is and easy-to-use backtesting API, written in Python.

-To get started, checkout http://djscrooge.com!
+To get started, checkout http://djscrooge.com.
 This should get you up and running in no time.

 Bug tracker
 -----------

 Have a bug?
-Please create an issue here on GitHub!
+Please create an issue here on GitHub:

 https://github.com/adamcataldo/djscrooge/issues